thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Clear the "Card border radius" value.
 Click "Add";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/indoor-air-quality-sensor-card-widgets-16-pe.png
         title: 'The widget displaying the current CO2 level has been added.
 Place it to the right of the "Humidity" widget.
-Adjust the widget size to match the dashboard aesthetics.'
+Adjust the widget size to match the dashboard aesthetics, and save the dashboard.'

 indoor-air-quality-sensor-card-widgets-4:
     0: